bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 With that metadata captured for each episode, I was able to update my layout to add some conditional warning alerts explaining to readers that the page is in need of some review.
 As I work my way through each back episode, I remove the appropriate front matter, and the matching warnings disappear.

-Because this metadata is captured in each episode's front matter, I could do more than just add warnings to appropriate episode pages, I could build a hidden utility page that lists all the episodes that have at least one remaining warning, helping me keep track of what remains to be done.
+Because this metadata is captured in each episode's front matter, I could do more than just add warnings to appropriate episode pages; I could build a hidden utility page that lists all the episodes that have at least one remaining warning, helping me keep track of what remains to be done.
 Assuming you read this before I finish the task, you'll see how much I still have to do at [/temp-episodes-to-review.html](https://www.lets-talk.ie/temp-episodes-to-review.html).

 By the way, if you're comfortable with Jekyll, have a few minutes to spare to familiarise yourself with what's needed to properly format an episode on the new site, and some free time to donate, **pull requests with episode fixes are always welcome** 😉